 Stuck, want to know about the site, who we are or how to contact us?
-This is the page we have put together to try and answer all of those questions.
+This is the page we have put together to try and answer all of those questions about us.
 Have a look at what keeps me ticking in my gallery pages – Nigel Taylor

 If you keep posting on forums and would really like a gallery to show off your work then do email me and we can help.